mauberti-bc/sims-docs/docs/getting-started/create-projects.md

 # Create Projects

 Projects are the starting point for uploading and co-managing ecological data.
-All information from organized surveys in the Species Inventory Management System belongs to a Project.
+All information that you can upload and manage belongs to a Project.

 ### Collaborative workspaces